-Intercultural Engagement and Internationalisation
+Intercultural Engagement and Global Education

-The overarching focus of my work in the on new Research Centre will be about how Higher Education (HE) institutions, with a particular focus on the Coventry University Group, are integrating an international, intercultural and global dimension into the purpose, functions, design and delivery of learning experiences.
+The overarching focus of my work in the on new Research Centre will be about how higher education institutions, with a particular focus on the Coventry University Group, are integrating an international, intercultural and global dimension into the purpose, functions, design and delivery of learning experiences.
 This involves conducting research on the effects of strategies, initiatives and practices aiming to develop intercultural engagement (based on knowledge, attitudes and skills) and a global outlook among students and staff.
 More generally, it requires looking at the role that intercultural dialogue plays in addressing global issues and inequalities within wider society.

 - Interculturality in teaching and learning